 Transportation during the performance days- free

 All payments have to be pay in cash (travel cards are not acceptable) in the first day after arriving.
-T groupstheir on the organisation committee account number 20 % of the total sum till the 01st of April 2026.
+The groups should send their deposit on the organisation committee account number 20 % of the total sum till the 01st of April 2026.
 Deposit is non-refundable.

 The rest payment groups pay in the first day after arriving cash.
 Bank cards are not allowed .
 If any group needs official documents of the payment it must inform the organizers one month before the arriving